HorizenOfficial/HorizenAcademy/_i18n/en/_posts/technology/expert/2022-04-04-state-and-payment-channels.md

 [Bolt](https://eprint.iacr.org/2016/701.pdf) is an anonymous payment channel network

+[*Bolt: Anonymous Payment Channels for Decentralized Currencies*](\footnote{\url{https://eprint.iacr.org/2016/701.pdf}}) is a network proposed by Matthew Green and Ian Miers in 2016.
+Bolt stands for *Blind Off-chain Lightweight Transactions*.
+It is currently [being considered](\footnote{\url{https://github.com/ZcashFoundation/libbolt}}) for the Zcash protocol by the Zcash foundation.

+Privacy is achieved by leveraging [*blind signatures*] and [*zero knowledge*] proofs.
+To make privacy guarantees even stronger, channel opening can be done with [*shielded transactions*].
+The authors not only plan to build Bolt on Zcash, but also retrofit it to offer a private payment channel option on Bitcoin and Litecoin.

 The [Lightning Network](https://lightning.network/lightning-network-paper.pdf) is a payment channel network built on top of the Bitcoin protocol, but also deployed on Litecoin.
 It is the second-layer network that has seen the most activity in terms of development as well as [transacted volume](https://1ml.com/).
 We use the lightning network as an example to lead you through the creation of a payment channel, updating its balance and finally closing it.
 While the different implementations of second-layer payment networks differ, the general idea remains and by focusing on a single example we can take a more in-depth look at the technology.

 ## Lightning Network